Photo by Mathieu Stern on Unsplash

 Computers use zeros and ones to represent numbers.
 A bit can be a zero or a one.
 Modern computers usually use up to 64 bits to represent information, which means you can have up to 16 digits after the decimal point, which is a lot, but there is still a hard limit on the values that it is possible to represent.

-As humans, we can easily understand the concept of 0.1.
-It is one tenth of something or 10% of something.
-But computers using zeros and ones will represent 0.1 as:
+of something.
+But computers using zeros and ones will represent 0.1

 0.0001100110011...